-NSAIDs can appear in the breast milk of lactating women.
-NSAIDs should be avoided when breastfeeding.
+Naproxen/NSAIDs can appear in the breast milk of lactating women.
+The use of naproxen/NSAIDs should be avoided in patients who are breast feeding.

 See section 4.4 - Special warning and precautions for use, regarding female fertility.

 4.7 Effects on ability to drive and use machines